MakeYourLifeEasier/Wuxiaworld-2-eBook/README.md

 ## Keep in mind!

+If you have troube with missing text in some Novels use [the legacy console application](https://github.com/MrHaCkEr/Wuxiaworld-2-eBook/tree/legacy-console-application).
+This script scrapes differently and could resolve problems.
 If you come across bug's or suggestion's for future updaes don't hesitate to open up a "new Issue" in the issue tab or write me a e-mail at bloodvioletssword@gmail.com.

 ### Planned feature's and updates